-- Because proxies can authenticate users, it is reasonable to use them as user-based accounting points. - However, this only covers a fraction of the traffic that could be accounted for on an internet link-e.g. what about peer-to-peer? - SOCKS proxies could be more effective, but are less common or desirable, esp. for ISPs.
+- Because proxies can authenticate users, it is reasonable to use them as user-based accounting points. - However, this only covers a fraction of the traffic that could be accounted for on an internet link-e.g. what about peer-to-peer? - SOCKS proxies could be more effective.